 For States That Do Have Sales Tax

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence”—assuming, of course, that the state involved has a sales tax.
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence—assuming, of course, that the state involved has a sales tax.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, a physical presence means:

 As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

 If you find yourself wondering if anything has changed regarding Montana sales tax, you can always check the Montana Department of Revenue’s website.
-For more general information on taxes on Internet sales, see Nolo's article Sales Tax on the Internet.
 And, for information on the rules about collecting sales tax for Internet sales in any other state, see Nolo’s article, 50-State Guide to Internet Sales Tax Laws.